robiningelbrecht/continuous-integration-example/README.md

 > End-to-end testing is a technique that tests the entire software product from beginning to end to ensure the application flow behaves as expected.

+[https://codecept.io/](https://codecept.io/) is one of many tools that provde a e2e testing framework.

 <h3>Visual regression tests</h3>

 > A visual regression test checks what the user will see after any code changes have